BrentAIICT/MSSA-SCA/DockerLab/README.md

 ```PowerShell
 docker pull mcr.microsoft.com/windows/servercore/iis
 ```
-> This will probably take 10-15 minutes to complete
+> This will probably take 10-15 minutes to complete, this is a good time to take a quick break

 ## From LON-SVR1 - Querying your local docker image repository